 2 Kings 4:21-24

-From the reaction of the woman it is clear that she didn't consider the death of her son as an irreversible reality.
+From the reaction of the woman it is clear that she did not consider the death of her son as an irreversible reality.
 Really, instead of mourning around the child and tell her husband about the death, she put the child on the bed of the man of God and asked her husband to give her a donkey and a young man that she may go to him.
 Obviously, this woman recognized that her child was a gift that God gave her and that his death was not God's will.
-Thus she didn't accept that the death of her son was a reality that couldn't change.
-That's why she rushed to Elisha, and didn't say to anyone what had happened.
+Thus she did not accept that the death of her son was a reality that could not change.
+That's why she rushed to Elisha, and did not say to anyone what had happened.
 Verses 25-28 tell us what happened when she met Elisha.

 2 Kings 4:25-28